 When you file your Articles of Incorporation, the Secretary of State will automatically notify the North Carolina Department of Revenue.
 Then, the DOR will send your registered agent a notification letter with a questionnaire.
 You’ll complete this questionnaire and submit it to the DOR along with a copy of your Articles of Incorporation.

 Get the full scoop on applying for state tax-exempt status with North Carolina DOR’s publication on state taxation and nonprofit organizations.

 The state of North Carolina doesn’t require nonprofits to acquire a general state business license.
-However, some types of business activity – such as selling beer and wine at a fundraising event, or “gambling” activities such as a raffle or bingo game – do require a license or permit.
+However, some types of business activities – such as selling beer and wine at a fundraising event, or “gambling” activities such as a raffle or bingo game – do require a license or permit.

 Nonprofits must register for a charitable solicitation license.
 There are some exceptions for organizations like schools, churches, YMCA’s, and charities that bring in less than $25,000 each year and do not compensate anyone.

 You can apply for a charitable solicitation license through the North Carolina Department of the Secretary of State.
 Securing your license will give your North Carolina 501c3 the ability to legally solicit donations for your cause.

 Learn more about charitable solicitation licensing and get all the details from the North Carolina Secretary of State’s website on this topic.

 Having a bank account for your North Carolina nonprofit is essential when it comes to allowing you to collect donations, build savings, pay vendors, and more.

 To open a bank account for your North Carolina 501c3, you’ll typically need to provide the following items: